 Would you feel comfortable flying in a plane whose design was based on opinion?
-Wouldn’t you want to be sure that the design had been rigorously tested, passed aviations safety standards and had successfully flown in real world conditions?
+Wouldn’t you want to be sure that the design had been rigorously tested, passed aviation safety standards and had successfully flown in real-world conditions?

 Similarly to avoid wasting time, money and resources on marketing that doesn’t work, I urge business owners to apply the scientific method to their marketing rather than basing it on their opinions or the opinions of others.

 Here’s how you might apply the scientific method to your marketing:

 - Ask a Question e.g. Will people who need plumbing services respond to this advertisement?

 - Construct a Hypothesis e.g. I think this ad will deliver a positive return on investment